motonisar/demo_mongo_java_api/README.md

 Demo Mongo Java Interactions

-This is a demo api which uses Java Springboot and MongoDB using student log application.
+This is a demo api which uses Java Springboot and MongoDB to build student log application.
+You can call the different urls to add, get and delete students into mongo db.
 Api end points:

 @GetMapping
 Get List of all Students from MongoDB localhost:8080/api/v1/listallstudents